On behalf of the employees at the Student Health Services, we would like to inform

 To seek nonemergency care during regular office hours

-To inform a staff member if you do not want any part of your visit filed on insurance
+To inform a staff member if you do not want any part of your visit filed to insurance

 To provide suggestions or grievances about Moffitt Health Center

-If you have suggestions, concerns, questions, or to report a grievance, please contact
+If you have suggestions, concerns, or questions, or to report a grievance, please

 Before prescribing controlled stimulant medications for ADHD, Moffitt Health Center

 requires documentation of a comprehensive evaluation/psychological testing by a licensed

 professional with experience in ADHD assessment.
 ADHD screenings and prior medical

 records of stimulant medication refills are not sufficient documentation of the diagnosis.